 This finding is aligned with the qualitative data, which found that pizza was selected as a favorite school food by 70% of all interviewees, with another 30% of students describing some sort of chicken as being a favorite school lunch option.
-These findings indicate that students are selecting foods similar to what someone may find a convenience store or fast food location.
+These findings indicate that students are selecting foods similar to what someone may find a convenience store or fast-food location.
 This aligns to prior research that suggests that students from low-income communities may eat a higher frequency of high-calorie, low-nutrient-dense foods, which may contribute to weight gain (Heidelberger & Smith; 2015).
 Yet when students were asked what their favorite lunch options were when they were at home, 55% of student selections consisted of pasta and breakfast items.

+There appeared to be a lack of variety within the quantitative portion of this research as 93% of students selected four main food options.
+To increase selection variety, a potential intervention could be utilization of a pre-ordering software in which students have access to all meals and can pre-order their meal before they enter the lunchroom.
+As the SCT suggests, students will often select foods that they are familiar with or accustomed to.
+It could be that students have a routine and rarely try other options due to their familiarity with their current selection and consumption pattern.
+Researchers have found that using a pre-ordering software where students also received “behavioral nudges” based on the United States of Department of Agriculture (USDA) MyPlate recommendations while pre-ordering their lunch resulted in a “significant” increase in fruit, vegetable, and low-fat milk selection (Miller, et al., 2016).
+It could be that, as the SCT would suggest, students get into a pattern of selection and consumption, and they do not explore other food options.
+The use of a pre-ordering software could help students better identify healthier items, especially if within the software there are “behavioral nudges” and allow students more freedom to try and explore other food options.

-As this research is rooted in SCT, it suggests that student’s previous experiences can affect student current experiences and decision-making (Bandura, 2001).
+Another potential intervention is around student preference.
+As this research is rooted in SCT, it suggests that student’s previous experiences can affect students current experiences and decision-making (Bandura, 2001).
 While 55% of students expressed that their favorite foods to eat at home were pasta or breakfast items, these choices were not reflected once when asked what students’ favorite meal or typical meal selection was at school.
-This finding highlights a potential area for intervention moving forward. or accustomedrecommendationsdo nots
+This finding highlights a potential area for intervention moving forward by offering a greater selection of nutrient dense food options that students are interested in or prefer.

 In the qualitative study, students highlighted their hope for greater food selection and choice in the cafeteria.
 Thirty five percent of students in the qualitative interviews cited that the lack of choice and variety in their cafeteria affected their lunchroom choices.
 A greater variety of food choices centered on the students’ preferences may be another area for intervention.
 If policy creators and school leaders are able to better understand students’ eating habits at home and what students in their communities enjoy eating, menus that are more reflective of student food interests can be designed.
 Again, only 7% of all lunches were fully consumed by students.
 Better comprehending student selection and consumption patterns at home along with student preferences may be an intervention that can support healthier student consumption patterns in school cafeterias centered around the foods that students have prior experience consuming.

 Barriers to Vegetable Consumption